REFLECTIONS FOR THE DEPLOYMENT OF FACULTY EXCHANGE PROGRAMS

 Reimagine Faculty Mobility

-There are many instances when individual international collaborations (between two professors from different universities) can grow into institutional international initiatives.
-Such larger commitments allow the dissemination of knowledge, practices and approaches bringing new opportunities as institutions themselves invest in these initiatives.
+Individual collaborations between professors from different universities can evolve into robust institutional initiatives.
+These partnerships facilitate the exchange of knowledge, practices, and approaches, creating new opportunities as institutions invest in them.